AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-54961-restricted-admin-user-cant-mass-update-product-review-status.md

 ---
-title: "ACSD-54961: Restricted admin user can't mass update [!DNL Product Review status]"
+title: "ACSD-54961: Restricted admin user can't mass update [!UICONTROL Product Review status]"
-description: Apply the ACSD-53704 patch to fix the Adobe Commerce issue where a restricted admin user can't mass update Product Review status.
+description: Apply the ACSD-54961 patch to fix the Adobe Commerce issue where a restricted admin user can't mass update Product Review status.
 feature: Products
 role: Admin, Developer
 ---
-# ACSD-54961: Restricted admin user can't mass update [!DNL Product Review status]
+# ACSD-54961: Restricted admin user can't mass update [!UICONTROL Product Review status]

-The ACSD-54961 patch fixes the issue where a restricted admin user can't mass update [!DNL Product Review status].
+The ACSD-54961 patch fixes the issue where a restricted admin user can't mass update [!UICONTROL Product Review status].
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.40 is installed.
 The patch ID is ACSD-54961.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions